ExpressenAB/exp-amqp-connection/README.md

 ## Api

-Exposes a single function used for boostrapping a broker object that can be used for publishing and consuming messages.
+Exposes a single function that boostraps a broker object, which in turn can be used for publishing and consuming messages.
 For example:

 ```js